≪ Go to our review of Hardshell Jackets

 Mobility and Fit

-Made with an eVent membrane, we found this jacket to be quieter than all of the various GORE-TEX options that we tested, and second only to The North Face FuseForm Brigandine 3L Jacket, which uses a DryVent membrane.
+Made with an eVent membrane, we found this jacket to be quieter than all of the various GORE-TEX options that we tested.
 It offered similar flexibility and was supple, and we noticed no constrictions of movement anywhere on our body.
 The hem is long and low, providing good protection while skiing and the sleeves are plenty long enough for uninhibited range of motion.
 While the cut of the torso is roomy enough for layering under, similar to the Marmot Cerro Torre, this jacket also included a mid-back draw cord that allows super skinny folks to cinch up that fabric to maintain an unobstructed view of your feet while climbing.
 While the hood was seemingly smaller than some, we thought it still fit well both with and without a helmet.
 We granted 8 out of 10 points for Mobility & Fit.

 Venting and Breathability